Christian Yelich Player Props: Brewers vs. Guardians

 Christian Yelich At The Plate

-- Among qualified hitters in baseball, his batting average ranks 61st, his on-base percentage ranks 33rd, and he is 84th in the league in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 58th, his on-base percentage ranks 26th, and he is 82nd in the league in slugging.

-- In 30.6% of his games this year, Yelich has had at least one RBI.
-He's picked up more than one in 11.1% and driven in three or more of his team's runs in two contests.
+- Yelich has driven in a run in 22 games this year (30.1%), including eight games with more than one RBI (11.0%).
+He has also driven in three or more of his team's runs in two contests.

+- In 35 of 73 games this season, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.